 The project Jenny deals with the philosophies and mythologies of the human and angelic, which are intertwined with my personal memory of a close relative.

 Garments, Textiles and Accessories.

-The footwear is a combination of leather sandals (for some religions, a substitute for the body of Immortals, and also a means of transportation through air and a tool of immortality) and tree trunk platforms.
+The upper part of the shoes is made of leather and is in the form of sandals (for some people, a substitute for the body of Immortals, and also a means of transportation through air and a tool of immortality).
 Platforms are made of two halves of a tree trunk that together make a whole when standing with one foot next to the other.
-The person wearing them becomes a tree, symbolising life and a perpetual relation between the sky and the earth, thus wrapping up the story.
+The trunk, representing the tree, symbolizes life and a perpetual relation between the sky and the earth, thus wrapping up the story